Understanding the Care Requirements of Beckford’s Pencilfish

 1. Tetras: Small tetra species like neon tetras, ember tetras, or glowlight tetras can make good tank mates for Beckford’s pencilfish.
 They share similar water parameters and peaceful nature.

-3. Corydoras Catfish: Peaceful bottom-dwelling catfish like various Corydoras species (e.g., panda corydoras) can be suitable tank mates.
+3. Corydoras catfish: Peaceful bottom-dwelling catfish like various Corydoras species (e.g., panda corydoras) can be suitable tank mates.
 They help keep the bottom of the tank clean and are generally compatible.

 4. Dwarf Gouramis: Dwarf gouramis are peaceful and colorful fish that can coexist with Beckford’s pencilfish.
 Ensure you have ample space and hiding spots to prevent any territorial issues.

 5. Guppies and Endlers: These small livebearers are compatible with pencilfish.
 They come in various colors and add movement to the aquarium.
-Ensure the guppies are not overly flashy, as they may attract aggression from the pencilfish.
+Ensure the guppies are not overly flashy, as they may attract aggression from the fish.

 6. Small Loricariid Catfish: Certain small species of plecos, such as the bristlenose pleco (Ancistrus sp.), can work well as tank mates.
 They help with algae control and are generally peaceful.